Robert Rodale: Early life and education

 Rodale was born in Manhattan, New York City, on March 27, 1930 to J. I. Rodale and Anna Andrews Rodale.
 The family moved to Emmaus, Pennsylvania shortly after Robert's birth when J. I. and his brother Joseph established an electrical manufacturing company there.
 He had two sisters, Nina and Ruth.

 Robert learned the basics of farming and gardening while growing up on the family farm in Emmaus.
 He attended Lehigh University in Bethlehem, Pennsylvania from 1947 to 1951, studying English and journalism.
 In the 1970s, Robert Rodale played a major role in getting the Pennsylvania state government's attention through his Cornucopia Project, which stimulated the publication of state-level analyses of how readily local demand could be met by local supply.
 At a time of increasing energy prices, a new emphasis on eating local became his platform for a more sustainable way of engaging with his community.

 Career

 Robert joined his father at Rodale Press in 1951 as an editor.
 His first assignment was to read galley proofs for The Organic Farmer, a precursor to Organic Gardening and New Farm magazines.
 He worked alongside his father as president of Rodale Press until his father's death in 1971 during a television interview with Dick Cavett.
-Robert was the U.S. representative at the November 5, 1972 founding of the International Federation of Organic Agriculture Movements (now IFOAM-Organics International) at Versailles, France.
+Robert was the U.S. representative at the November 5, 1972 founding of the International Federation of Organic Agriculture Movements (now IFOAM-Organics International) in Versailles, France.

 Rodale was named chairman of the board and chief executive officer of Rodale Press, which grew to exceed $200 million in revenue under his management.